The Environment and Climate Change Law Review: Chile

 In addition, it must be noted that the text of the CC Bill appoints the MMA as the entity in charge of coordinating climate action and in charge of drafting diverse instruments, such as the long-term climate strategy, with collaboration of different sectorial entities.

-Also, several sectorial agencies with environmental competences may issue specific regulations with environmental contents.
-They include the General Water Bureau (DGA), the Ministry of Health (MINSAL), the Agricultural and Livestock Service (SAG) and the National Forestry Corporation (CONAF), among others.
+Furthermore, several sectorial agencies with environmental competences may issue specific regulations with environmental contents.
+They include the General Water Bureau (DGA), the Ministry of Health (MINSAL), the Agricultural and Livestock Service (SAG) and the National Forestry Corporation (CONAF).

 The SMA may also prosecute administrative liability owing to environmental damage, being able to impose the above-mentioned penalties.
 In this case, after conclusion of the penalty proceeding, the offender may submit a plan to repair the environmental damage caused, which must be backed up by technical studies.